 In 1972, the IOI was founded by Professor Elisabeth Mann Borgese.
 Its establishment was a milestone in the struggle to promote the concept of Pacem in Maribus (peace in the oceans) and conservation of the ocean and its resources so that future generations can share in their benefits.
 The IOI enjoys special consultative status with the United Nations Economic and Social Council (ECOSOC) and consultative status at some of UN’s Specialized Agencies, the IOI works to uphold and expand the principle of the common heritage as defined in the United Nations Convention of the Law of the Sea.

-Since the beginning of 2019, Professor Anna-Katharina Hornidge, Head of the Social Sciences Department at ZMT, has headed the International Ocean Institute (IOI) Germany.
-She succeeds Dr. Werner Ekau, who was at the helm of IOI Germany since the opening of the German branch in 2002
+In 2019, Professor Anna-Katharina Hornidge, Head of the Social Sciences Department at ZMT succeeded Dr. Werner Ekau, who was at the helm of IOI Germany since the opening of the German branch in 2002.